 SCHOOL/JUNIOR: Open to crews where all sculling/rowing members were born after 22 November 2001 and meet the requirements of the British Rowing Rules of Racing 4-3c.
 Composites are not permitted.
 Please note that under our conditions of entry all coxes must be J17 or older.
 Coxes of junior crews do not need to be junior themselves.

-The Fours Head reserves the right to limit the total junior entries to 150 (one third of our overall capacity), and to a maximum of four crews per event per institution.
+The Fours Head reserves the right to limit the total junior entries to a third of our overall capacity (usually 150), and to a maximum of four crews per event per institution.
 This applies across the Sch/Jun and Championship events.

-- We have no categories for masters crews (although the Veteran Fours Head which takes place the same weekend does) or coxed quads.
+- We have no categories for masters crews (although the Veteran Fours Head which takes place the same weekend does), coxed quads, or mixed crews.

 - All crews in a particular event (e.g. Women’s Championship Quads) will be marshalled together.